-to 2014 give legal rights to those seeking access to information on the environment from public authorities.
+Access to Information on the Environment (AIE) Regulations 2007 – 2018 give rights to those seeking to access information on the environment from public authorities.

 Subject to certain exceptions, information relating to the environment held by, or for, a public authority must be made available on request to any person.

 The AIE Regulations provide a definition of environmental information; outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
 The Regulations also provide for a formal appeals procedure in the event that a person is unhappy with a decision on their request.

 How do I make an AIE request?

 Before making a request for information under AIE you should first visit the Ordnance Survey Ireland website, as the information you require may already be available.

 Ordnance Survey Ireland provides access free of charge to a range of its mapping products, including modern mapping, historical mapping from the first surveys of Ireland and, aerial imagery.
 For further information and details of mapping products available visit our websites: www.osi.ie and www.geohive.ie